petergridge/hassio-addons/README.md

 ### [ftp-backup]

-This simple addon will create a password protected ZIP Archive of the configuration stored under /config (explucing the Database).
+This simple addon will create a password protected ZIP Archive of the configuration stored under /config (exclucing the Database).
 The Archive will be permanently stored under /backup as homeassistant_backup_*.zip

 On top of this it will upload the the archive to the specified FTP Server.